 The form of the gradated pyramid reflected the growing preeminence in Egyptian religion of Ra, the god of the sun.
 By the beginning of the Fourth Dynasty, he was becoming conflated in various ways with Atum, the creator god; one story had it that, after the latter had stood upon the primeval mound and created the world, he had become a newborn child named Ra.
 More than a thousand years after the time of Sneferu, the clout of the sun god among the Egyptian pantheon would become so overwhelming as to lead the pharaoh Akhenaten to briefly replace his land’s traditional religion with one of the world’s earliest incarnations of monotheism, worshiping the sun alone.
 For now, though, it merely led to the belief that the pharaoh was an embodiment of Horus while living, but became one with Ra after death.
 Not coincidentally, the first cartouches began to appear in hieroglyphic writing during this period; their encircling lines represented the sun disk, thus associating the pharaoh whose name was found inside the circle with the sun god.

-The same association led to the most iconic structures of all ancient Egyptian history.
+The same association led to the most iconic structures of all Egyptian history.
 Ra radiated light and goodness — maat — upon the people through the medium of the pharaoh.
 Nefermaat — or someone! — imagined a gradated pyramid in the image of this idea: a structure shaped like light radiating down from the sun.
 Instead of being a stairway to heaven, this new take on the pyramid would — to coin a phrase — “beam” the pharaoh’s soul up to his rightful place in the firmament.
-And it would likewise be fraught with meaning and purpose for those earthbound creatures who merely looked upon it from afar.
+And it would likewise be charged with meaning and purpose for those earthbound creatures who merely looked upon it from afar.
 Coated with smoothly polished white limestone of the very best quality, the sheer faces of the pyramid would dance and shimmer and dazzle in the rays of the desert sun as the light from above mixed with the spirit of the pharaoh interred inside.
 It would be both a symbol of and a living embodiment of Ra, a locus of spirituality more potent than any temple.

 That, anyway, was the idea.
 It appears that Nefermaat botched his first actual attempt at this new style of pyramid, which he built on another virgin site known as Dashur, not far from Saqqara.
 He had designed the pyramid to slope upward at the steep angle of 60 degrees.
 Had it been possible for the workmen to complete it according to this original plan, it would have reached 405 feet (123 meters) in height, just 77 feet (23.5 meters) short of the later Pyramid of Khufu at Giza.
 As it happened, though, when the workers reached a height of about 130 feet (40 meters), the structure began to shift on its foundation and crack alarmingly up and down its length.
 The soft desert surface beneath it was falling in upon itself, unable to support this enormous weight of limestone.